ms-garshasbi/service-placement-simulator/README.md

 kubectl create -f server-side-dep-ser.yaml
 ```

-By using 'minikube service list', you can observe the IP and Port of the pod running the server-side simulator.
+By using `minikube service list`, you can observe the IP and Port of the pod running the server-side simulator.
 Utilize this IP and Port on the client-side configuration file.